JohnteFresh/Mobile-Portfolio-setup/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 > Describe how a new developer could make use of your project.
+<p>A new developer could use my project as a guide to build their own.</p>
 To get a local copy up and running, follow these steps.

 ### Prerequisites